arunasurya/bisqtransifex/translatordocumentation.md

 Monthly translator calls are currently being planned to bring all the interested translators together to share ideas, experiences and discuss various aspects of the project.
 These calls will be coordinated and moderated by one of the Transifex admins.

 ## Core Languages
 Certain languages are given priority which makes them core languages.
 This means that the desktop app and crucial information about the app is available in these languages.

-The Bisq software is available in these languages, apart from English (TBD by December 2019):
-- German
-- Spanish
-- Portuguese (Brazil, Portugal)
-- Russian
-- Chinese (Mandarin)
-- French
-- Persian
-- Thai
-- Vietnamese

 Only translations/reviews in these core languages are compensated as of this moment.
 The list is based on several factors such as usage of the software by the speakers of these languages (we encode the selected language within the software as a parameter when a user opens a link to a web property of ours (e.g. bisq.network or docs.bisq.network), how complete the translation for a particular language is, translator activity level, poor competence in English among speakers of those languages, and the importance of introducing Bisq to certain countries.